Withering-type botanical microscope, 1780

 When fully set, the microscope stands 37cm high, mounted on the top of the 15x21x8cm fitted mahogany case.
 The body tube screws into an arm at the top of the pillar; coarse and fine focussing is by a Cuff-type mechanism (sliding block with a clamp screw and long threaded screw connecting the block and the arm holding the body tube).
 The single-sided mirror (the glass is now reconstructed, the frame is original), is mounted in a plate at the base of the pillar.
 A Bonanni-type spring stage can be screwed into the stage.
 The inside of the drawer is covered with 18th-century printed paper that recalls German manufacture.

-So far, only another example of this microscope is known to us from a private collection in France.
-That microscope is the same in every detail as the one in our collection, but it also has the eyepiece cover that is missing in our example.
+The other example of this microscope from a private collection in France, is similar in every detail as the one in our collection, but it also has the eyepiece cover that is missing in our example.
 In terms of style, details (such as the printed paper lining the inside of the drawer), the design of the optical tube and the shape of the box that serves as the basis for the microscope, it is clear that this microscope was inspired by the London-based maker John Cuff from around 1745.
-This design was quickly copied by many manufacturers in England and soon moved to continental European countries as well.
-Copies inspired by the Cuff microscope were created by Claude Simeon Passemant (1702–1769) in Paris, Dutch manufacturers such as Jacob Huisen (1739–1792) and Jacobus Lommers (1696–c1775), both of Utrecht in the Netherlands; or Georg Friedrich Brander (1713–1783) from Augsburg.
-One model of a box-top microscope created by Brander is remarkably similar to the microscope seen here and this affinity may indicate a similar source, but in the absence of signed examples, this hypothesis cannot be substantiated.
+This design was quickly copied by many manufacturers in England and soon moved to other European countries as well.
+Copies inspired by the Cuff microscope were created by Claude Simeon Passemant (1702–1769) in Paris, Dutch manufacturers such as Jacob Huisen (1739–1792) and Jacobus Lommers (1696–c1775), both of Utrecht in the Netherlands; and Georg Friedrich Brander (1713–1783) from Augsburg.
+One model of a box-top microscope created by Brander (now in the Science Museum in London) is remarkably similar to the microscope seen here and this affinity may indicate a similar source, but in the absence of signed examples, this hypothesis cannot be substantiated.

 Box microscope by G. F. Brander,